Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 Coastal Carolina Stats and Trends

-- The Chanticleers have been favored by 19.5 points or more four times this season and are 4-0 ATS in those games.
+- In Coastal Carolina's eight games this year, it has four wins against the spread.

+- This season, the Chanticleers have won ATS in each of their four games as a favorite of 20 points or more.

-- Coastal Carolina has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).
+- Coastal Carolina has gone over the point total in 42.9% of its opportunities this year (three times over seven games with a set point total).

-- When Coastal Carolina scores more than 32.3 points, it is 4-1 against the spread and 6-0 overall.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall this season when the team scores more than 32.3 points.

-- In games that Coastal Carolina churns out over 480.6 yards, the team is 3-1 against the spread and 5-0 overall.
+- Coastal Carolina is 3-1 against the spread and 5-0 overall when the team churns out more than 480.6 yards.

 - The Chanticleers have turned the ball over four times this season, one fewer than the Eagles have forced (5).